Universal Studios Guest Assistance Pass for Autism

 - Get to the park early to enjoy less crowds for a few hours.

 - The escalators between the upper and lower park levels are very high and the incline very steep.
 There is an elevator where you can catch a tram if needed to travel between the levels.
+It is located to the right before the escalators.

 - There is a security check before entering so bring only what you need.
 Plastic beverage containers are okay, no glass.
 Snacks are fine too.